Template Syntax - Part 2 of 2

 Outputting Sequential Data

-has a body that represents a template for a single element of such a sequence.
+You can output a sequence of elements of the same type to your report using a data band.
+A data band has a body that represents a template for a single element of such a sequence.
 While building a report, sequence elements are enumerated, and the following procedure takes place for each of the elements:

-- The data band body is duplicated and appended to the report.
+The data band body is duplicated and appended to the report.

-- The appended data band body is populated with the element’s data.
+The appended data band body is populated with the element’s data.

 Note – A data band body can contain nested data bands.

-A data band body is defined between the corresponding opening and closing foreach
+A data band body is defined between the corresponding opening and closing foreach tags within a template as follows.

 You can reference an element of the corresponding sequence in template expressions within a data band body using an iteration variable.
 At runtime, an iteration variable represents a sequence element for which an iteration is currently being performed.
-You can declare an iteration variable within the corresponding opening foreach
+You can declare an iteration variable within the corresponding opening foreach tag.

-statement enclosed by brackets.
+An opening foreach tag defines a foreach statement enclosed by brackets.
 The following table describes elements of this statement.

-Iteration Variable Type | Yes | You can specify the type of an iteration variable explicitly.
+You can specify the type of an iteration variable explicitly.
 This type must be known by the engine (see Setting up Known External Types for more information).
-If you do not specify the type explicitly, it is determined implicitly by the engine depending on the type of the corresponding sequence. |
+If you do not specify the type explicitly, it is determined implicitly by the engine depending on the type of the corresponding sequence.

-Iteration Variable Name | Yes | You can specify the name of an iteration variable to use it while accessing the variable’s members.
+You can specify the name of an iteration variable to use it while accessing the variable’s members.
 The name must be unique within the scope of the corresponding foreach tag.
-If you do not specify the name, you can access the variable’s members using the contextual object member access syntax (see Using Contextual Object Member Access” for more information). |
+If you do not specify the name, you can access the variable’s members using the contextual object member access syntax (see Using Contextual Object Member Access" for more information).

-“in” Keyword | No | |
+“in” Keyword

-Sequence Expression | No | A sequence expression must return an IEnumerable implementor. |
+A sequence expression must return an IEnumerable implementor.

-tag (including optional elements) is as follows.
+The complete syntax of a foreach tag (including optional elements) is as follows.

 A common data band is a data band which body starts and ends within paragraphs that belong to a single story or table cell.